-• Wear a face mask in public and ensure that you are using it correctly by following these instructions.

-- Avoid using public transport where possible - Where possible, use alternatives to face-to-face routine medical appointments (for example, telephone or video appointments).
+- Wear a face mask in public and ensure that you are using it correctly by following these instructions. - Avoid public gatherings and crowds - Avoid using public transport where possible - Where possible, use alternatives to face-to-face routine medical appointments (for example, telephone or video appointments).